Gurkiran-Kaur/Statistical_modelling_project/README.md

 ### Part 4

-A regression model was built to demonstrate relationship between number of bikes and characteristics of POIs.
+A regression model was built to demonstrate relationship between .......

 ## Results